 - The applicants – being the members of the applying team as set out in paragraph B.1 above – shall send to the Chair of the Election Committee detailed statements of their professional standards and state why they see themselves as eligible for the specific office they are running for.

-Furthermore, each applicant shall send the Chair of the Election Committee a letter signed by the Chair of their Society’s Ethics Committee certifying that he or she has never been the subject of any ethical complaint.
+Furthermore, each applicant shall send the Chair of the Election Committee a letter signed by the Chair of their Society’s Ethics Committee certifying that he or she has never been the subject of any ethical complaint that has been upheld.
 In case there is no Ethics Committee in the Society, the current President of the EPF has to consult three senior analysts of the Society, who are preferably former Presidents of the Society.

 - To be eligible, the applications shall be received by the Chair of the Election Committee at the latest three months before the date of the election.